 - Served in a sourdough bowl, it makes for a nice presentation.

-- Homemade croutons are a game changer.
-These homemade croutons are easy to make and add a delightful crunch and flavor boost to your soup.
+- Homemade croutons are easy to make and add a delightful crunch and flavor boost to your soup.

 - Serve with a green salad with a tangy Classic French Salad Dressing, or try a delicious Vegan Caesar Salad.